open-make/RHardware-minimaltemplate/40_prototyping/README_prototyping_add.md

 ## Cite this project

-> to add at the end
+> to add before ## conclusions, in the documentation sturcture

+- 04_product_build you will find information to build the hardware
+- 05_user_guides you will find information to use and maintain/dispose the hardware